About Teaching English in China

-The job market for teaching English abroad in China is the largest in the world.
-Demand for English teachers in China is so high that schools hire year-round, and interviews are conducted in advance over the phone and via e-mail.
-In most cases, those who teach English in China will get their airfare reimbursed, and schools typically provide free housing for their teachers.
-With over 1.3 billion citizens and an estimated 400 million English learners, China shows no signs that it will relinquish its title as the top job market for English teachers any time soon.
+Considering teaching English in the largest TEFL marketplace in the world?
+Great, you’re in the right place.
+With over 1.3 billion citizens and an estimated 400 million English language learners, China shows no sign that it will give up its title as the top job market for TEFL teachers anytime soon.

 There are a variety of reasons why English teachers love teaching ESL in China so much.
 The birthplace of one of the world’s great civilizations, China boasts an unmatched combination of history, culture, and cuisine.
 As a job market, teachers love it because employers typically hire in-advance and also provide teachers with free housing and airfare.
 So a lot of teachers love the peace of mind of being able to secure a job before leaving home.

 Further, TEFL certified teachers typically save anywhere from $600 to $1,750+ per month after expenses, so this is a great destination for those looking to save money while overseas or pay off debt like student loans.
 China also hires English teachers year-round, so it’s a lot easier for prospective teachers to plan timelines and find jobs.

 English teachers primarily work in either private language schools or public schools in China.
 It’s typical to teach about 20-25 hours per week and then expect an additional 10-12 hours on average for things like lesson planning and grading.